 The Neighbors: Income

-The neighbors in the Carem / South Hills neighborhood in Union are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Carem / South Hills neighborhood in Union are middle-income, making it a moderate income neighborhood.

-is a lower rate of childhood poverty than is found in 54.7%
+line, this neighborhood has a higher rate of childhood poverty than 50.2%

 The Neighbors: Occupations

 A neighborhood is far different if it is dominated by enlisted military personnel